musselwhizzle/Focus-Points/docs/Focus Points.md

 ### macOS

-On macOS you can use the system-wide feature in
+On macOS, you can use the system-wide feature in

 _System Settings → Keyboard → Keyboard Shortcuts → App Shortcuts_